haskell-game/tiny-games-hs/README.md

 ![](play-2.dark.png)

+You can also run `./play GAME -h` to view a game's source code and documentation, if any.

 If you don't have bash, cd into each `*/GAME` directory and try running `GAME.hs`.
 If that fails, look for running clues in that file, a readme, or the `play` script.
-You can also run `./play GAME -h` to view a game's source code and readme.

 Nix users: a flake.nix is provided; running `nix develop .` should give you a reproducible environment for running the games.